Jicama Salad with Tomato, Avocado, Lime, and Feta

 Taste to see if you want a little more lime juice, season to taste with salt, and serve.

-More Fun Salad Ideas with Avocado or Jicama:
+More Fun Salad Recipes with Avocado or Jicama:

 Chicken and Avocado Salad with Lime and Cilantro from Kalyn’s Kitchen